 A background in ethnic studies provides a strong foundation for a career in the fields of diversity and inclusion, education, health care services, business, advertising and marketing, advocacy, journalism, community organizing, social services, psychology, counseling, and a wide variety of civil service positions in all levels of government, as well as graduate study in a number of disciplines.

-Ethnic Studies Scholarships are available for incoming first-year or incoming transfer students who plan to major or minor in Ethnic Studies.
-The Ethnic Studies scholarship is renewable annually based upon continuous full-time enrollment and satisfactory progress toward the major or minor degree.
+Scholarships are available for incoming first-year or incoming transfer students who plan to major or minor in Ethnic Studies.
+The Ethnic Studies scholarship is renewable annually based upon continuous full-time enrollment and satisfactory progress toward the major or minor.
 To apply, please contact Edgewood Central: (608) 663-4300.

 CME Distinguished Lecture Series

-An active student organization for Ethnic Studies majors and minors, the ESA provides opportunities for co-curricular activities and civic engagement and creates a community of engaged learners committed to multicultural education and social justice.
+An active student organization for Ethnic Studies majors and minors, ESA provides opportunities for student leadership and co-curricular activities.
+The association also partners with other student organizations at Edgewood and enables civic engagement in the greater community.

 Huining Ouyang, Ph.D.